 JPEG Repair Software – JPEG Repair Tool – Fix and Repair corrupt JPEG headers yourself

-Fix and Repair corrupt and damaged JPEG headers using JPG-Repair.
+JPG-Repair is an easy to use alternative for replacing headers with a hex editor.
 JPG-Repair can repair corrupt JPEG headers using a reference or sample file.
 It is an easy alternative for replacing a corrupt header with an intact one using a hex editor.
-A typical symptom of a corrupt header is that the JPEG file can’t be opened at all.
+A typical symptom of a corrupt header is that the JPEG file can not be opened at all.
 Windows explorer does not show preview thumbnails and different viewers and photo editors may show different error messages.

 - Repair corrupt and damaged JPEG files